Free Will vs Predestination

 Sitting on the theology fence

-I sit on the fence in terms of theology at this time, perhaps, but if I had to choose, I would err towards Calvinism, not that it is entirely right in it’s extreme form.
+We sit on the fence in terms of theology at this time, perhaps, but if we had to choose, we would err towards Calvinism, not that it is entirely right in it’s extreme form.
 Both predestination and free will are concepts that have validity, and therefore one cannot be ignored completely in favour of the other.
 The Gospel is ultimately good news.
 Christianity is a personal, restored relationship with God through Jesus alone, but the irony is you will only know if you were already predestined to be in a restored relationship with God once you are a genuine Christian – choosing to follow Jesus and go on following of your own free will, rather than choosing another path.

 We can’t judge all things, and certainly can’t judge perfectly in everything as God judges in our own strength